 Everyone offers each other New Year wishes, and the children are given lucky red envelopes containing money.
 Tradition attaches great importance to the first visitor from outside the home on the New Year.
 He is believed to influence the happiness or well-being of the family during the rest of the year.
 If a rich man visits first, the family’s fortune will increase.
 A man with a good name such as Phuoc which means “happiness” is preferable to one named Cho, “dog.”
 Some families do not trust anything to luck.
 They invite their first guests and discourage those they consider unlucky not to come early.
 Generally, the visitors receive some form of refreshment at each home they visit.

-Saying good bye to ancestors
+Saying goodbye to ancestors

 On the fourth day of Tet, the Vietnamese believe that their ancestors return to their heavenly abode.
-The stores begin to re-open and life regains its normalcy.
+The stores begin to reopen and life regains its normalcy.
 People visit graves on this day acting as an escort for their departing ancestors.

-End of Tet
+End of Tet Nguyen Dan

 On the seventh day of Tet, the “Cay Neu” is removed from in front of the home.
 It is a high bamboo pole that is set up on the last day of the old lunar year.
 Various items are placed on the top, including red paper with an inscription written on it; a small basket containing betel and areca nuts; wind chimes; and a small square of woven bamboo representing a barrier to stop the evil spirits.
-A few colorful cock feathers may also decorate the pole.
+A few colourful cock feathers may also decorate the pole.
 The offerings in the basket are intended for the good spirits.

-The Vietnamese believe that the good spirits of the house-hold must report to heaven during Tet, so they take many precautionary measures to scare off the bad spirits who know the good ones are away.
+The Vietnamese believe that the good spirits of the household must report to heaven during Tet, so they take many precautionary measures to scare off the bad spirits who know the good ones are away.
 They do not rely completely on the Cay Neu because legend tells them that it cannot stop a certain bad spirit.
-It is necessary for lime powder to be scattered around the house and to draw, with lime also, a bow and an arrow in front of the threshold.
+It is necessary for the lime powder to be scattered around the house and to draw, with lime also, a bow, and an arrow in front of the threshold.

 Things Not To Do During Tet Nguyen Dan

-The are also many other negative commandments and superstitions about Tet.
+There are also many other negative commandments and superstitions about Tet.

 Other Popular (Typical) Festivals, Holidays & Recreation In Vietnam